About the Esperanto Association of Ireland

 The Esperanto Association of Ireland is the official organisation for Esperanto speakers in the island of Ireland.

-The main objective of the association is the promotion of the neutral world language Esperanto.
+The main objective of the association is the promotion of the supra-national language Esperanto.

 The Association is politically neutral except for matters relating to the aims of Esperanto itself.

 The Association is a constituent member of the World Esperanto Association based in Rotterdam.